netlore/OpenAKC/PLANNING.md

 * Code review, fix up input validation and graceful error handling/logging.

-* Fix rolefile interpreter bug
+* Fix debug logging bug

+* More exhaustive testing

 **Planned Post 1.0 Enhancements**

-* Migrate server to systemd
+* IN PROGRESS - Migrate server to systemd (/etc/systemd/system files in resources)

-* IN PROGRESS - Migrate functions (including data) into a libexec folder to allow alternate data stores.
+* IN PROGRESS - Migrate functions (including data) into a libexec folder (eventually facilitate alternate data stores).

-* Merge multiple matching permissions.
+* Record users OpenAKC public key in their user record

 **Possible Future Enhancements (Suggestions)**

+* "openakc explain" - reports reason for last failure, (user validataed using their OpenAKC public key in their user record)

+* "openakc promote/demote [username]" - allow administrators to grant
+  rights to registered users(using users OpenAKC public key in their user record)

 * Write reason for authentication failure into the session record.